Home > RGB LED Illuminator

 Interface: Serial RS232 or USB with USB-to-serial converter (RS-232: needs 9 pin male connector in the computer; 9600 baud, 8 data bits, 1 stop bit, no parity); digital TTL-level available.

-Size: fits instead of substage condenser.
+Size: fits instead of substage condenser (dimensions for Zeiss are here).

 Advantages